microsoft/nni/docs/en_US/NAS/retiarii/Tutorial.rst

 Advanced and FAQ
 ----------------

-.. _blackbox-module:
+.. _serialize-module:

-**Blackbox Module**
+**serialize Module**

-To understand the decorator ``blackbox_module``, we first briefly explain how our framework works: it converts user-defined model to a graph representation (called graph IR), each instantiated module is converted to a subgraph.
+To understand the decorator ``basic_unit``, we first briefly explain how our framework works: it converts user-defined model to a graph representation (called graph IR), each instantiated module is converted to a subgraph.
 Then user-defined mutations are applied to the graph to generate new graphs.
-Each new graph is then converted back to PyTorch code and executed. ``@blackbox_module`` here means the module will not be converted to a subgraph but is converted to a single graph node.
+Each new graph is then converted back to PyTorch code and executed. ``@basic_unit`` here means the module will not be converted to a subgraph but is converted to a single graph node.
 That is, the module will not be unfolded anymore.
 Users should/can decorate a user-defined module class in the following cases:

 * When a module class cannot be successfully converted to a subgraph due to some implementation issues.
-For example, currently our framework does not support adhoc loop, if there is adhoc loop in a module's forward, this class should be decorated as blackbox module.
+For example, currently our framework does not support adhoc loop, if there is adhoc loop in a module's forward, this class should be decorated as serialize module.
 The following ``MyModule`` should be decorated.

   .. code-block:: python

-    @blackbox_module
+    @basic_unit
     class MyModule(nn.Module):
       def __init__(self):
         ...